 A Stylish Shopping DistrictSwank boutiques dot the streets of the Bloor-Yorkville shopping district, making it a fashion playground for label-loving trendsetters.
-Often referred to as Toronto’s “Mink Mile,” Bloor Street from Bay to Yonge is home to fashion heavy-hitters such as Chanel, Burberry, Gucci and Prada.
+Often referred to as Toronto’s “Mink Mile,” Bloor Street from Avenue Road to Yonge Street is home to fashion heavy-hitters such as Louis Vuitton, Burberry, Gucci and Prada.
 Canadian retailers such as the posh department store Holt Renfrew, renowned luxury shoe store David’s Footwear and the high-end menswear store Harry Rosen are also longstanding fixtures in the neighbourhood.
-You’ll also find shops like H&M and Banana Republic mixed in with the luxury names.
-Within the heart of Bloor-Yorkville is the Hazelton Lanes shopping mall, which features luxury boutiques offering plenty of designer brands from Hugo Boss and Vera Wang to Missioni and Nicole Miller.
-Whether you are looking for Rich and Skinny jeans or the latest designs from Roberto Cavalli, Hazelton Lanes is where you’ll find it.
-Located at 50 Bloor St. West, the Holt Renfrew Centre is home to shopping mecca Holt Renfrew, the luxury department store which boasts a wide variety of designer collections as well as an eye-popping footwear selection and the elegant Holt’s Cafe on the second floor.
+You’ll also find shops like COS, Zara, and the new Aritzia flagship location mixed in with the luxury names.
+Within the heart of Bloor-Yorkville is the new Chanel flagship location along with Salvatore Ferragamo and the newly re-imagined Yorkville Village shopping centre, which features unique luxury boutiques such as TNT, eleventy, Bellstaff, and Iconic Canadian Design Duo Judith & Charles.
+There’s also a wide selection of health, wellness, and spa destinations, such as SoulCycle, Equinox, WAXON, Radford Salon, Elixr Juice Lab and more.
+Whether you are looking for one-of-a-kind fashion pieces or a health fix, Yorkville Village is where you’ll find it.
+Located at 50 Bloor St. West, the Holt Renfrew Centre is home to shopping mecca Holt Renfrew, the luxury department store which boasts a wide variety of designer collections, as well as an eye-popping footwear selection and the elegant Holt’s Cafe on the second floor.
 The Holt Renfrew Centre leads to an underground mall where shoppers can make their way beneath Bloor Street to the Shops at Manulife Centre.
-Situated across the street at 55 Bloor St. West, the Manulife Centre features stores such as Birks, Indigo Bookstore and china retailer William Ashley as well as restaurants, cafes and a movie theatre.
+Situated across the street at 55 Bloor St. West Manulife Centre features stores such as Birks, Indigo Bookstore, Bay Bloor Radio, and a number of restaurants, cafes and a movie theatre.

 A History of Arts and CultureAll the fabulous shopping and delectable dining in Bloor-Yorkville just happens to be located within one of the most historic areas of the city.
 The Village of Yorkville was a residential area dating back to 1830, when it was founded by businessman Joseph Bloor for whom Bloor Street was named.
-Its roots as a vibrant centre for arts and culture began in the 1960s, when musicians and writers such as Joni Mitchell and Margaret Atwood would frequent Yorkville coffeehouses.
-Today the district boasts dozens of art galleries and museums and each fall hosts the wildly popular Nuit Blanche, a free event where galleries throughout the area showcase contemporary art all night long and the streets come to life with displays and performance.
-In the winter visitors can take in the Icefest Festival, which features an ice carving competition with the stunning sculptures on display throughout the Village of Yorkville Park.
+Its roots as a vibrant centre for arts and culture began in the 1960s, when musicians and writers such as Joni Mitchell and Margaret Atwood would frequent Yorkville coffee houses.
+Today, the district boasts dozens of art galleries and is home to the iconic Royal Ontario Museum and The Gardiner Ceramics Museum.
+In the winter visitors can take in the Annual Bloor-Yorkville Icefest, which features an ice carving competition with the stunning sculptures on display throughout the Village of Yorkville Park.

 An Exciting Dining DestinationBloor-Yorkville boasts a wide range of eateries including some of the best restaurants in Toronto.
 In fact, there are so many dining choices it can be hard to know where to begin.
 Whether you are seeking the ambience of a casual bistro, the upscale elegance of a four-star restaurant or simply a perfect martini at a trendy bar, you will find what you are looking for in Bloor-Yorkville.
 Click to book your Toronto City Hop-On Hop-Off Tour.